 Following agreement by all media, all alcohol advertisements carried by Irish media must carry the CCCI Publication Certificate and Approval Number in order to be accepted for broadcast/display.
-The function of CCCI is to vet the content of alcohol advertisements to ensure adherence to the ASAI Code and the General Advertising Code of the Broadcasting Authority of Ireland.
+The function of the CCCI is to vet the content of alcohol advertisements to ensure adherence to the ASAI Code and the General Advertising Code of the BAI.